dmarx/keyframed/README.md

 ```

 ParameterGroups can also be used to visualize curves together.
 The `ParameterGroup.plot()` method
-will use the length of the longest curve in the group as the domain for the plot.
+will use the duration of the longest curve in the group as the domain for the plot.

 ```python
 from keyframed import Curve, SmoothCurve, ParameterGroup